Skip To Content

 Share packages

-You can share basemap, layer, map, and project packages from ArcGIS Pro with your portal so others can download and use them.
+You can share basemap, layer, map, and project packages from ArcGIS Pro with your organization so others can download and use them.
 See Introduction to sharing packages in the ArcGIS Pro help for more information.

 Share web maps and scenes